These four systems determine:

 Types:

-- City sewer (best)
+- City sewer (typically best for future upside)

 - Septic systems (most common)